Jhonneg/MotionTSX/README.md

 # Motion - React Text Editor

-This project was created to emulate a simple text editor, it has basic markup, you can add list, basic text paragraphs, titles.
+This project was created to emulate a simple text editor, it has basic markup and keyboard controls.

+You can add lists, basic text paragraphs, titles.

 It also has basic drag n drop functionality.